Staff

 Governance Layer

 Most AI systems rely on soft constraints: documentation, conventions, approvals, and human review operating outside the execution layer itself.
-Staff embeds governance directly into operational execution so authority boundaries, approval logic, escalation paths, and policy enforcement remain part of the runtime rather than external process overlays.
+Staff embeds governance directly into operational execution so authority boundaries, approval logic, escalation paths, autonomy thresholds, and policy enforcement remain part of the runtime rather than external process overlays.

 Staff treats governance as infrastructure that runs inside the system rather than alongside it.

-The Governance Layer manages authority boundaries, transition control, contracts, artifacts, risk classification, and arbitration.
+The Governance Layer manages authority boundaries, transition control, contracts, artifacts, risk classification, autonomy thresholds, and arbitration.
 Authority boundaries define what each agent, workflow, and process is permitted to do — and the system enforces those boundaries regardless of model confidence.
 Transition control requires evidence before the system advances between operational states.
-Contracts define the governed agreements between components.
+Contracts define the structural agreements between components.
 Artifacts create a governed record of what was decided, produced, and why.

 Transition control requires evidence before the system can advance between operational states